 Now on to the peppermint.
 I like to use red and green for color, but you could use one or the other if you wanted to as well.
 Put them in a zip top bag and bang the crap out of them with something heavy.
 I find the meat mallet works great, as well as a rolling pin.
 Plus the kids LOVE helping out with this part!

-This sounds strange, but if you can, let the cookies sit out on parchment paper overnight.
+Now this may sounds strange, but if you can, let the cookies sit out on parchment paper overnight.
 If you try to put them in a mason jar freshly made they will all just stick together.

-Now you’re ready to be creative.
+And some more fun if you’re ready to be creative.
 I like to put them in a mason jar with these cool chalkboard labels.
 Simply take a chalk marker and write something clever on it for a neighbor gift.
 Tie a simple ribbon around the jar, and voila!
 You’re set to go.